 Stephen is inspired by:

 Problems are bread and butter to inventors: without them we have little or nothing to do.
-Finding problems is facilitated by discussions with prominent surgeons, often with a bit of social lubricant, and by viewing surgeries live, problems that the doctors themselves may not recognize are discovered.
+Finding problems is facilitated by discussions with prominent surgeons, often with a bit of social lubricant, and by viewing surgeries live.
+Problems that the doctors themselves may not recognize or believed insurmountable are exposed for study..

 Software used for this entry: